Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Acknowledgments

 \section{Acknowledgments}

 This work made use of the data from FAST FRB Key Science Project.
 This work is supported by National Natural Science Foundation of China (NSFC) Programs Nos.
-12588202, 12041306, 11988101, 11725313, 11690024, 12041303, 12421003, U1731238, 12233002, 12041306, 12303042, 12403100, W2442001, 12203045, 12447115 and U1931203; CAS International Partnership Program No. 114-A11KYSB20160008; CAS Strategic Priority Research Program No. XDB23000000; the National Key R\&D Program of China (No. 2017YFA0402600); the National SKA Program of China Nos.
-2020SKA0120200, 2020SKA0120100 and 2022SKA0130100.
+12588202, 12041306, 11988101, 11725313, 11690024, 12041303, 12421003, U1731238, 12233002, 12303042, 12403100, W2442001, 12203045, 12447115 and U1931203; CAS International Partnership Program No. 114-A11KYSB20160008; CAS Strategic Priority Research Program No. XDB23000000; the National Key R\&D Program of China (No. 2017YFA0402600); the National SKA Program of China Nos.
+2022SKA0130100, 2020SKA0120200, and 2020SKA0120100.
 W.W.Z. is supported by CAS Project for Young Scientists in Basic Research, YSBR-063.
 D.L. is a New Cornerstone investigator.
 P.W. acknowledges support from the CAS Youth Interdisciplinary Team, the Youth Innovation Promotion Association CAS (id.
 2021055), and the Cultivation Project for FAST Scientific Payoff and Research Achievement of CAMS-CAS.
 Y.F. is supported by the Leading Innovation and Entrepreneurship Team of Zhejiang Province of China grant No. 2023R01008, and by Key R\&D Program of Zhejiang grant No. 2024SSYS0012.
 Y.F.H. acknowledges the support from the Xinjiang Tianchi Program.
 Q.W. is supported by the China Postdoctoral Science Foundation (CPSF) under Grant Nos.
-GZB20240308, 2025T180875, 2025T180875.
+GZB20240308, 2025T180875.
 C.W.T. is supported by CAS project No. JZHKYPT-2021-06.
+J.R.N. is supported by the Postdoctoral Fellowship Program of CPSF under Grant No. GZB20250737.
 This work made use of data from FAST, a Chinese national mega-science facility built and operated by the National Astronomical Observatories, Chinese Academy of Sciences.
 This research has made use of the CHIME/FRB VOEvent Service, BlinkVerse and TransientVerse.
 The cartoon plot was created with the help of Ms. Yan-Dong Wang and Mr. Tong-Cai Zhang.
 The computation was partially completed on the HPC Platform of Huazhong University of Science and Technology.